henrikds/sem2/README.md

 ## Abstractions
 I've split the program into four folders.

-#### Game
+###### Game

 This contains every class that has to do with the game logic.
-	* Events - contains a function to check win condition and if a ship has been sunk.
+- Events - contains a function to check win condition and if a ship has been sunk.
-	* Printer - contains some functions for printing that were used several times or not just not wanted in Main.java.
+- Printer - contains some functions for printing that were used several times or not just not wanted in Main.java.
-	* StandardRules - contains the standard rules based on the [2002 Hasbro rules](https://www.hasbro.com/common/instruct/BattleShip_(2002).PDF) .
+- StandardRules - contains the standard rules based on the [2002 Hasbro rules](https://www.hasbro.com/common/instruct/BattleShip_(2002).PDF) .
 	* Steve - is the AI the plays against the player.

-#### Grid
+###### Grid

 Here are every class related to positions and locations in the game logic.
-	* Area - is a rectangle area represented by two x-coordinates and two y-coordinates.
+- Area - is a rectangle area represented by two x-coordinates and two y-coordinates.
-	* Board - is the place a player or an AI place their ships and target their shots.
+- Board - is the place a player or an AI place their ships and target their shots.
-	* Coordinate - is a class working with the input string of board locations.
+- Coordinate - is a class working with the input string of board locations.
 (Ex: "B-3")

-#### Objects
+###### Objects

 Here are all the different objects that can be placed in a board.
-	* Carrier, Battleship, Destroyer, Submarine and PatrolBoat - are all ships to be placed into the game.
+- Carrier, Battleship, Destroyer, Submarine and PatrolBoat - are all ships to be placed into the game.
-	* ShipFactory - is factory to create these ships.
+- ShipFactory - is factory to create these ships.
-	* Hit - is an object that is placed into a board if a shot from either a player or an AI hits a ships location.
+- Hit - is an object that is placed into a board if a shot from either a player or an AI hits a ships location.
-	* Miss - does the same for a misplaced shot.
+- Miss - does the same for a misplaced shot.

-#### Tests
+###### Tests

 As the name probably explains it contains the tests of the program.
-	* FireTest - checks if a Carrier is hit by the shot aimed at it's location.
+- FireTest - checks if a Carrier is hit by the shot aimed at it's location.
-	* ShipPlacementAITest - checks if a AI is able to place ships by checking if the number of coordinates containing ships is as expected.
+- ShipPlacementAITest - checks if a AI is able to place ships by checking if the number of coordinates containing ships is as expected.
 AppInfo and Main file lies outside of these folders.

-	* AppInfo - contains basic information about the program.
+###### AppInfo - contains basic information about the program.
-	* Main - contains most of the printing to console and every input from player.
+###### Main - contains most of the printing to console and every input from player.
+As well as the core that ties all the classes together.

 ### Lessons learned

 *(What choices turned out to work well or less well?
 Is there something you'd have done differently?)*

 ## Testing